haf/miTLS/src/README.md

 - Visual F# 2.0
 - Power Pack for F# 2.0

+OR

+ - VS 2012 with NuGet Package Manager >2.6

 ### 3.b.
 Linux, Mac OS X and other Un*ces

 - Mono framework, version 3.0.1 or above